beingAnujChaudhary/IBM_Machine_Learning_Professional_Certificate/README.md

 5.  **Deep Learning and Reinforcement Learning:** (Introduces neural networks, deep learning architectures, and the core concepts of reinforcement learning)
 6.  **Machine Learning Capstone:** (A culminating hands-on project to apply learned skills to a comprehensive machine learning problem)

-*(Note: The certificate structure and course names might have evolved.
-Please verify specific course names if you took it earlier or if there have been recent updates on Coursera.)*

 ---

 ## Tools and Technologies Covered 🛠️